 What could possibly go wrong?

-This may not sound all that challenging until you do some basic calculations and work out that at 100Gbps (which is not uncommon these days) in this instance, a single such ‘wire’ could present one valid 64 octet IP packet every 5 nanoseconds.
+This may not sound all that challenging until you do some basic calculations and work out that at 100Gbps (which is increasingly common these days) that means that a single such ‘wire’ could present one valid 64 octet IP packet every 5 nanoseconds.
 Performing a lookup into a data structure of around one million entries for an imprecise match of a 32-bit value within 5 nanoseconds represents an extremely challenging silicon design problem.
-The larger the search space, the harder the problem!
+Even with an optimally-balanced binary search structure that’s a minimum of 10 comparison operations, and as they are sequential.
+The individual comparisons need to be performed within half a nanosecond.
+The larger the routing search space, the harder the problem!

 Secondly, there is the overall stability of the system.
 Processing a routing update requires several lookups into local data structures as well as local processing steps.

-Each router has a finite capacity to process updates; once the update rate exceeds this local processing capability, then the router will start to queue up unprocessed updates.
-The router will start to lag in real time, so that the information a BGP speaker is propagating reflects a past local topology, not necessarily the current local topology.
-If this lag continues then at some point updates may be dropped from the queue.
+Each router has a finite capacity to process updates, and once the update rate exceeds this local processing capability, then the router will start to queue up unprocessed updates.
+In the worst case, the router will start to lag in real time, so that the information a BGP speaker is propagating reflects a past local topology, not necessarily the current local topology.
+If this lag continues then at some point unprocessed updates may be dropped from the queue.

 The BGP measurement environment